Welcome Back, Kotter: Juan Luis Pedro Felipo de Huevos Epstein

 Epstein is a fiercely proud Puerto Rican Jew.
 When asked if his mother was Puerto Rican, Juan replies that his mother's maiden name was Bibbermann and that his grandfather "saw Puerto Rico from the ship as he was making his way to America and decided to settle there instead of Miami", making him one of the earliest Puerto Rican Jews.
 Juan is thus Puerto Rican on his father's side and Jewish on both parents' sides.

 He is one of the toughest students at Buchanan High, despite his short stature.
 He normally walks with a tough-man strut and was voted "Most Likely to Take a Life" by his peers.
-In the season one episode "One of Our Sweathogs Is Missing", Epstein was said to be the sixth of ten children (when speaking on the phone to his mother, who had failed to notice that he had been missing for three days, she apparently failed to recognize his name and he had to further identify himself as "Number Six"), although he later mentions, in "I'm Having Their Baby", that his mother only gave birth eight times, implying two of them were twin births.
-Only four of his siblings are mentioned by name: his brothers Pedro, Irving, and Sanchez ("One of Our Sweathogs Is Missing"), establishing that some of his siblings had Jewish names and others Puerto Rican names, and a younger sister, Carmen ("A Love Story").
-Epstein's toughness was downplayed later on, and he became more of a wiseguy.
+In season one of the series, Epstein is said to be the sixth of ten children (when speaking on the phone to his mother, who had failed to notice that he had been missing for three days, she apparently failed to recognize his name and he had to further identify himself as "Number Six"), although in a later episode, he mentions that his mother only gave birth eight times, implying two of them were twin births.
+Only four of his siblings are mentioned by name: his brothers Pedro, Irving, and Sanchez (establishing that some of his siblings had Jewish names and others Puerto Rican names) and a younger sister, Carmen.
+Epstein's toughness is downplayed in later episodes, and he became more of a wiseguy.
 He was also known to have a "buddy" relationship with Principal Lazarus, as he often referred to him by his first name, Jack.
-On a few occasions, when Kotter did his Groucho Marx impersonation, Epstein would jump in and impersonate Chico Marx or Harpo Marx.
+On a few occasions, when Kotter performs his Groucho Marx impersonation, Epstein would jump in and impersonate Chico Marx or Harpo Marx.
 Epstein's diminutive height, large hair, and fake excuse notes (always signed "Epstein's Mother") were running gags.